Recent Blog Articles

 Your doctor may prescribe a different regimen if you have any of the following:

 Constipation.
-Many people with have chronic constipation have long, tortuous colons, which are more difficult to empty completely.
+Many people with chronic constipation have long, tortuous colons, which are more difficult to empty completely.
 If you fit this description, your gastroenterologist may suggest a two-day prep.

 Certain medical conditions.
 People with kidney disease and heart conditions often require preps that don't include phosphates or magnesium.